How to Prepare for Camping With Dogs

 Camping with a dog creates a fur-ever bond with your best friend.
 It’s a whole lot of fun, but it can also be challenging if you aren’t prepared.
 With a bit of knowledge and planning, you can make sure that you and your dog have the best adventure ever.

-Dog-friendly camping is available in many locations, but you do need to know if the campsite you plan to stay at allows pets and take note of any restrictions before bringing them there.
+Dog-friendly campsites are available in many locations, but you do need to know if the campsite you plan to stay at allows pets and take note of pet policies before bringing them there.

 State and local parks – Much like the national parks, each state and local park has its own set of rules for dogs, and it’s likely that dogs must always be leashed.
 Many of them have campgrounds that allow dogs, so call the park or visit their website before you go.